vinoaj/gcp-resources/bigquery/README.md

 ## Frameworks
 - [ZetaSQL](https://github.com/google/zetasql) is the SQL parsing engine that BigQuery utilises.
 ZetaSQL defines a language (grammar, types, data model, and semantics) as well as a parser and analyzer.
 It is not itself a database or query engine.
 Instead it is intended to be used by multiple engines wanting to provide consistent behavior for all semantic analysis, name resolution, type checking, implicit casting, etc.
 - [Tink](https://github.com/google/tink) is Google's multi-language, cross-platform, open source library that provides cryptographic APIs that are secure, easy to use correctly, and hard(er) to misuse.
-BigQuery's [AEAD (authenticated encryption with associated data) Encryption Functions](https://cloud.google.com/bigquery/docs/reference/standard-sql/aead_encryption_functions) use Tink under the hood.
+BigQuery's [AEAD (authenticated encryption with associated data) Encryption Functions](https://cloud.google.com/bigquery/docs/reference/standard-sql/aead_encryption_functions) uses Tink under the hood.

 ## Monitoring
 - [Taking a practical approach to BigQuery slot usage analysis](https://cloud.google.com/blog/products/data-analytics/monitoring-resource-usage-in-a-cloud-data-warehouse)